What is Raise?

 If you search for reviews on Raise, you'll find people who weren't impressed.

 But on Sitejabber.com there are almost 900 Raise reviews, and the 5-star reviews more than double the 1-star reviews.
 From reading the negative reviews, my best advice would be to use the gift card as soon as possible after you purchase it.

 If you “travel hack” or if you use credit cards with cash-back or other types of rewards, you find ways to save just as much or even more money than you do buying discounted gift cards on Raise.

 But remember Raise may have options to save on different categories of spending not covered by your credit card reward categories.

 If you become a Raise user, you can also refer friends and you'll both earn $5 Raise cash to use on future purchases.

-If you plan to sell, think about what price you’d accept for your gift card and plan accordingly.
-Look at other cards posted for that brand and determine what is a reasonable discount to get it sold fast.
+If you plan to sell, think about what price you'd accept for your gift card and plan accordingly.
+Look at other card postings for that brand and determine what is a reasonable discount to sell it fast.

 If you have questions about Raise or my experience with it, please use our contact page or leave a comment below.